-$20 million in Grant Funding for Safe Routes and Transportation Alternatives is available!
+Information on 2015 Funding for Safe Routes and Transportation Alternatives Grants will be available soon!

-Applications are being accepted for the 2014 Safe Routes to School (SRTS) and Transportation Alternatives (TAP) Programs.
+Applications will soon be announced for 2015 Safe Routes to School (SRTS) and Transportation Alternatives (TAP) Programs.
 These federally funded programs are being administered by the New Jersey Department of Transportation (NJDOT), in partnership with the North Jersey Transportation Planning Authority (NJTPA), the Delaware Valley Regional Planning Commission (DVRPC), and the South Jersey Transportation Planning Organization (SJTPO).

 How to apply for the Grants: